ardalanamini/xcoins-code-review/README.md

     > I used `Decimal128` as suggested in [this](https://docs.mongodb.com/manual/tutorial/model-monetary-data) official `MongoDB` document.
     > For mathematical calculations in the project we can use [bignumber.js](https://www.npmjs.com/package/bignumber.js),
     > to handle the precision appropriately.
+  - Unused/Redundant usage of `express()` & `cors()` in the `src/routes/simulator.router.ts` file.
+  - Redundant `/api` prefix used in the routes.
+I instead used a more useful `/v{major}` prefix. (`/v1`)
+    > Using `/v{major}` route prefix allows to possibility of deploying breaking changes without loosing backward compatibility.
+  - Unuseful `console.log` usage. for logging purposes, it's better use a proper logging library or service such as `Sentry`.
+  - Inconsistent API response format.
+    > Some controllers directly send the database record(s) as the response, some send them wrapped inside an object.
+  - No request validation was in place for any of the controllers.

 ### Improvements